mcallegari/qlcplus-docs/pages/02.main-window/chapter.v5.md

 * * *
 #### ![](../basics/qlcplus.svg?resize=48,48) Global actions menu

+This menu is accessible from any QLC+ context and is a shortcut to the main project operations.
+The menu items are listed here:

 ![](../basics/filenew.svg) New workspace (CTRL+N)
 ![](../basics/fileopen.svg?resize=48,48) Open an existing workspace (hold the button longer for a list of recent files) (CTRL+O)
 ![](../basics/filesave.svg?resize=48,48) Save the current workspace (CTRL+S)